Mbale chondrite found

 Therefore it is very importance that astronomers study these remnant traces of your oldest past to better understand how the solar system was formed.

-According Dr John A.Wood from Harvard Center of Astrophysics "a meteorite is a seldom object presenting a true scientific value.
+According to Dr John A.Wood from Harvard Center of Astrophysics "a meteorite is a seldom object presenting a true scientific value.
 The Center I directed is rented for analyzing private samples too.
 It may happen someone brings to us an unknown type of meteorite and for this reason I hope that all gathered specimens be sent to us, the time to analyze them".

 FRENCH PAGES

-Meteoritical Society
+Meteoritical society

-Jupiter rotation, T.16", D.Parker, ALPO
+by D.Parker, ALPO

 PLANETARY ACTIVITY